Code-Institute-Submissions/Irish-Music-Vault/README.md

 7. Then, back within the 'Deploy' section of my Heroku profile, and within the 'Automatic Deploys' area, I click on the 'Enable Automatic Deploys' button.
 8. Once Heroku has finished retrieving information from my GitHub repository I am presented with a button with 'View' written on it.
 This allows me to open up the project in the server.
 9. When accessing the project from within Heroku thereafter I clicked on the 'open app' button on the top right of the screen.
 The url that appeared in the browser was then sharable as a link to the deployed project.
+10. The site is deployed at https://irish-music-vault.herokuapp.com/ .

 # Credits